-The second mechanism, steering, relates to the concern that special servicers may be incentivized to steer business opportunities to affiliated service providers.
+The second mechanism, steering, relates to the concern that special servicers may be incentivized to liquidate more and steer business opportunities to affiliated service providers.
 For example, LNR had a partial ownership of an online auction platform (Auction.com) and there were concerns that LNR may be incentivized to direct business opportunities to Auction.com by liquidating more assets.
-Similarly, other treated servicers also have affiliated lenders, brokerages, or titling agencies that provide various services to facilitate real estate transactions.
+Similarly, other treated servicers also have a combination of affiliated lenders, brokerages, or titling agencies that provide various services to facilitate real estate transactions.

 The third mechanism, price discrimination, is related to the possibility that affiliated service providers might charge distant bondholders higher fees for their services when selling CMBS assets.
 For example, an RMBS servicer used an affiliated online auction platform (Hubzu) to auction off foreclosed homes.
 Hubzu allegedly charged these affiliated auctions a fee of 4.5% (paid by bondholders) but charged fees as low as 1.5% for non-affiliated auctions it competes for in the open market (Lee, 2014).
+Incidentally, the same statement by Standard and Poor on ownership changes mentioned above also points to these three self-dealing mechanisms: "market participants...have expressed concern over special servicers' exercising "fair market value" purchase options, their use of affiliates, and the practice of charging additional fees in connection with loan restructurings."